-Mites are highly contagious and spread from one cat to another.
+Mites on cats are highly contagious and can spread from one cat to another.
 The tiny parasites burrow under the cat's skin causing irritation and itching.
 Cats will usually scratch themselves a lot in response to the irritation, often breaking the skin and causing scabbing.
 If left untreated, mange can kill a cat.

-Tell-tale Signs of Mange
+Tell-Tale Signs of Mange

-Cat Mange - Eyes Swollen Shut
+Mange Symptom: Eyes Swollen Shut

-I didn't think Tommy was completely feral, because he would meow to me.
-But he definitely wasn't the friendliest.
+I didn't think Tommy was completely feral, because he would meow to me, but he definitely wasn't the friendliest.
 Nevertheless, I took him home and locked him in one of my bathrooms so I could treat him.

-In the photo, Tommy's nose is raw because he freaked out in the carrier and scratched up his nose, trying to get out.
+In the photo, Tommy's nose is raw because he freaked out in the carrier and scratched up his nose trying to get out.
 I felt terrible for the little guy, but knew if I hadn't gotten him treatment, he was going to die.
 He calmed down once he was out of the carrier.

 He did start to trust me and would let me pet him if he was the one that approached me.
-I was able to give him the Revolution treatment and to rub cortisone cream on his head, to relieve the itching.
+I was able to give him the Revolution treatment and to rub cortisone cream on his head to relieve the itching.

 Starting to Heal

-Cat Mange - First Stages of Healing
+First Stages of Healing

-Cat Mange - First Stages of Healing
+First Stages of Healing

 Ridges on Head